HEASARC/sciserver_cookbooks/xmm/analysis-xmm-long-intro.md

     filteredset=filtered_event_list.fits filtertype=expression keepfilteroutput=yes \
     updateexposure=yes filterexposure=yes
 ```
 The input arguments should be in a list, with each input argument a separate string.
 Note: Some inputs require single quotes to be preserved in the string.
-This can be done using double quotes to form the string. i.e. `"expression='(PATTERN <= 12)&&(PI in [200:4000])&&#XMMEA_EM'"`
+This can be done using double quotes to form the string. i.e. `"expression='(PATTERN <= 12)&&(PI in [200:4000])&&#XMMEA_EM'"`.
+An explanation of this filter, and other filters, can be found in [The XMM-Newton ABC Guide](./analysis-xmm-ABC-guide-ch6-p1.md).

 ```python
 unfiltered_event_list = "3278_0802710101_EMOS1_S001_ImagingEvts.ds"